-2.2 The Proactive Supervision team identified AML control failings in relation to the firm failing to document client and matter risk assessments (CMRAs) and having non-compliant policies, controls and procedures (PCPs).
+2.2 The Proactive Supervision team identified AML control failings in relation to the firm's firm-wide risk assessment (FWRA), policies, controls and procedures (PCPs), client and matter risk assessments (CMRAs), customer due diligence (CDD) on files and source of funds.

-2.3 This resulted in a referral to our AML Investigations Team, where further enquiries were made in relation to compliance with the Money Laundering Regulations 2007 (MLRs 2007).
+2.3 This resulted in a referral to our AML Investigations Team.